How is Lyme treated?

 The protocol of single dose doxycycline was reinforced by a recent article in the Journal of Emergency Medicine, recommending it as a prophylactic for people bitten by a black-legged tick in areas where the rate of ticks infected with Lyme bacteria is greater than 20%.
 Several problems exist that suggest this single dose of doxycycline may not be the best prophylactic for Lyme disease.

 There are medical care providers experienced in treating and supporting patients with the complexities of Lyme and tick-borne diseases, though many patients may have to travel hours or even out of state to access these providers.
 A LLMD is a Lyme Literate Medical Doctor, a doctor trained in diagnosis and treatment of Lyme and other tick-borne infections.
 Many LLMDs utilize treatment guidelines designed by the International Lyme and Associated Diseases Society (ILADS) and/or alternative treatments and protocals.
 These practitioners disagree with the IDSA and CDC about the treatment of Lyme disease.
 Since there is no official certification to become an LLMD, Coloradans should know that any practitioner may refer to themselves a LLMD.
 Doctors may have differing approaches to treatment.
 A doctor trained through the (ILADS) or other CME programs may gain experience and skills necessary to better diagnose and treat patients with Lyme or other TBDs.
 Both ILADS and Lyme Disease Association provide a Doctor Referral program to help you locate an LLMD.

-Colorado is in need of more physicians trained in the diagnosis and treatment of Lyme and other tick-borne diseases!
+Colorado needs more physicians trained in the diagnosis and treatment of Lyme & other tick-borne diseases!